tridesclous/tridesclous/doc/important_details.rst

 some of the spikes will not be detected and so the cluster will be partial and so the centroids of the cluster will be wrong.
 Bad practice!!

+There is 2 algorithms to detect spike:
-The algorithm of threshold detection is: every local extrema above the threshold on at least one channel is considered as peak.
+  * **global** : every local extrema above the threshold on at least one channel is considered as peak.
+  * **geometrical** same local extrema detection but only on local part given the geometry of the probe.

 With high frequency noise the true peak can be noisy and become a double local extremum.
 When you want to avoid that to not having twice the same peak extracted with some sample delayed.
-This is the role of the **peak_span** parameters: when 2 local extrema are in the same span, only the best is kept.
+This is the role of the **peak_span_ms** parameters: when 2 local extrema are in the same span, only the best is kept.